yungjinzhou/learnning/openstack/openstack-ceilometer/ceilometer配置与使用(部署版本).md

    ```
    mysql -u root -p
-   CREATE DATABASE gnocchi;
+   CREATE DATABASE gnocchi3;
-   GRANT ALL PRIVILEGES ON gnocchi.* TO 'gnocchi'@'localhost' IDENTIFIED BY 'comleader@123';
+   GRANT ALL PRIVILEGES ON gnocchi3.* TO 'gnocchi'@'localhost' IDENTIFIED BY 'comleader@123';
-   GRANT ALL PRIVILEGES ON gnocchi.* TO 'gnocchi'@'%' IDENTIFIED BY 'comleader@123';
+   GRANT ALL PRIVILEGES ON gnocchi3.* TO 'gnocchi'@'%' IDENTIFIED BY 'comleader@123';
    exit
    ```